What We Do

 We welcome your suggestions and contacts.
 Email the World Film Program Director with your ideas (contact info on the left).

 Fall 2017 "Fire at Sea" (2016)

 Spring 2016 "The Battle of the Invisibles: Undocumented Workers vs Supermarkets" (2010) with Manuel de Alba

 Fall 2014 "ALTINA" (2014) with Peter Sanders

 Spring 2014 "THE DISAPPEARED" (2008) with Peter Sanders

-The experience of difference and diversity has always been central to the Program's mission.
-Founded by Mr. Mario Ruggeri in 1960 as the Marist Foreign Film Program, the curricular initiative was co-directed by Brother Joe from 1962 until 1998.
+For over fifty years the experience of difference and diversity has been central to the Program's mission.
+Founded by Mr. Mario Ruggeri in 1960 as the Marist Foreign Film Program, the curricular initiative was co-directed by Brother Joseph Belanger from 1962 until 1998.
 The program was active until 1977 and, after a brief hiatus, was reinitiated by Brother Joe as a mini-program using video cassettes rather than reels.
 At that time, Professor Richard Platt and Brother Joe managed to get large-screen projection for the program.
 Brother Joe was soon running a full-fledged program, showing 20 films per semester and purchasing films until 1998.
-Thanks to Brother Joe, and the continuous effors of all past and current directors who add between 25 and 35 new titles each year, the Marist foreign film library collection is impressive.
+Thanks to Brother Joe, and the continuous efforts of all past and current directors who add between 25 and 35 new titles each year, the Marist foreign film library collection is impressive.
 Since 1998, the program has been directed by Ivette Romero (Modern Languages and Cultures), Kevin Gaugler (Modern Languages and Cultures), Mark Worrell (former professor in Philosophy and Religious studies), and more recently by Patricia Ferrer (Modern Languages and Cultures).